 Day 2 At Sea

 The Inside Passage boasts spectacular natural beauty.
-Spend the day aboard the ferry and enjoy scenic vistas of the forest-covered islands, coves and fjords that make up the region.
-Bring binoculars to look for wildlife – marine species such as humpback and orca whales, sea otters, seals and sea lions are common sightings from the ferry, as well as bald eagles and other shorebirds.
-Don’t forget your camera – the snow-capped peaks and glittering tidewater glaciers are just a few of the reasons cruising the Inside Passage is the most popular way visitors explore Alaska.
+Spend the day aboard the ferry and enjoy scenic vistas of the Pacific Northwest’s heavily forested islands, coves and fjords.
+Bring binoculars to look for wildlife: marine species such as humpback whales, orcas, sea otters, seals and sea lions are all common sightings from the ferry, as well as bald eagles and other shorebirds.
+You’ll want to have your camera out, too: The snow-capped peaks and glittering glaciers you’ll see during your trip are just a few of the reasons cruising the Inside Passage is the most popular way for visitors to explore Alaska.

 Day 3 Ketchikan

-Disembark at the ferry terminal upon arrival in Ketchikan.
-Pick up a walking tour map and explore downtown at your leisure.
-Ketchikan is very pedestrian friendly; the bus system is easy to navigate and bicycle rentals are also available.
-The narrow city runs between the waterfront and the mountains behind it for several miles.
-Explore historic Creek Street, a boardwalk street built over Ketchikan Creek on pilings.
-A variety of local shops and galleries dot the boardwalk, as well as several restaurants featuring fresh, wild Alaska seafood and other local fare.
-Other attractions in town include the Tongass Historical Museum, Southeast Alaska Discovery Center and the Great Alaskan Lumberjack Show; all provide a sense of Ketchikan’s colorful history.
+The Bellingham ferry usually arrives at Ketchikan in the morning: Perfect timing to pick up a walking tour map and explore downtown at your leisure.
+Ketchikan is very pedestrian-friendly, with an easy-to-navigate bus system and bicycle rentals available.
+Don’t miss a chance to explore historic Creek Street, a series of boardwalks built over Ketchikan Creek and dotted with local shops and galleries.
+Other key attractions in Ketchikan include the Tongass Historical Museum, Southeast Alaska Discovery Center and the Great Alaskan Lumberjack Show, all of which showcase different angles of Ketchikan’s colorful history.

 Day 4 Ketchikan